Comparison

 Automated win-back by visit behavior

-Behavioral analytics from POS data
+Behavioral analytics from Square transaction data

 Pricing